Patronicity Resources Logo

 Matching Grants: Where the Community Votes With Their Dollars

-In crowdgranting, the community becomes the final review committee, where if they are able to showcase community support through crowdfunding and fundraising, they receive the matching grant.
+In crowdgranting, the community becomes the final review committee, where if they can showcase community support through crowdfunding and fundraising, they receive the matching grant.

-Matching grants have become an increasingly common model for states, local governments, foundations and nonprofits to disburse funding to the organizations they are looking to support.
+Matching grants have become an increasingly common model for states, local governments, foundations, and nonprofits to disburse funding to the organizations they are looking to support.
 These types of grants are conditional awards that require an organization to raise a specified amount of the grant.
-Organizations are required to solicit contributions of new money with the intent to increase its revenue while expanding and diversifying its support base.
+Organizations are required to solicit contributions of new money with the intent to increase their revenue while expanding and diversifying their support base.

 Putting the finishing touches on the Brightmoor Maker Space in Detroit, Michigan.